danielsantil/danielsantil.github.io/content/resume.md

 - Implemented a file upload feature to add up to 5,000 records to the bank's payment system in less than 10 seconds (average).
 This feature included the interoperability between backend RESTful API services, relational databases, and legacy systems.
 (Java EE7, OracleDB 12c, IBM Integration Bus).

-- Implemented the PDF, CSV, and plain text reports export feature based on 10,000+ customers transactions in seconds.
+- Developed reports export feature based on 10,000+ customers transactions in seconds.
 (Java EE7, OracleDB 12c, Jasper Reports, HTML/CSS).

-- Integrated custom logging capabilities to the system, which helped discover and fix system errors during testing stages, thus resulting in an average of 99.9% of uptime for the month.
-(Java EE7 based APIs, OracleDB 12c)

 - Led the development of a payment gateway by designing backend REST services, modules, and their interaction with databases, brokers, and legacy systems.
 (Java EE7 Rest APIs)